kannans89/graphql-learning/7.TypeSystem/TypeSystem.md

 ## Scalar Types

-these are primitive types which resolve to single concrete data . the default scalar type which GraphQL offers are .
+These are primitive data types.
+Scalar types can store only a  single value .
+The default scalar types that GraphQL offers are:

-- Int :Signed 32 bit Integer
+- **Int** :Signed 32 bit Integer
-- Float: Signed double precision floating point value
+- **Float**: Signed double precision floating point value
-- String : UTF‐8 character sequence
+- **String** : UTF‐8 character sequence
-- Boolean :true or false
+- **Boolean** :true or false
-- ID : A unique identifier, often used to refetch an object or as the key for a cache.
-While serialized as a String, ID signifies that it is not intended to be human‐readable
+- **ID** : A unique identifier, often used as a unique identifier to fetch an object or as the key for a cache.

 Syntax for a field named greeting which returns String type